- 1990-1991 : leftover tracks from 2Pacalypse Now sessions.

 - Samples :

-- 1989 - 1991 (remix).
-Original Strictly Dope version released unofficially in 1 in 21 and then in The Lost Tapes (2000).
-In comparison, this version adds some elements and a singing chorus that make the song sounding like Force One Network's first album.
-Tasha Lambert was a member of A New Beginning, the backing band of Kwamé.
-They released the successful album The Boy Genius in 1989.
-In an early 2Pacalypse Now tracklist, she was supposed to be featured in "I Got A Thing 4 U" alongside Schmoovy Schmoov, probably the early concept for "Wha U Won't Do 4 Love".
+- Story.
+This new mix adds some background elements and a singing chorus that make the song sounding a bit like Force One Network's first album.
+Tasha Lambert was a member of A New Beginning, backing band of Kwamé.
+They released together the successful album The Boy Genius in 1989.
+In an early 2Pacalypse Now tracklist, she was supposed to be featured in "I Got A Thing 4 U" alongside Schmoovy Schmoov, early concept for "Wha U Won't Do 4 Love".
 We can think that instead of this song, she finally recorded vocals for the remix of "Panther Power".
 2Pac really appreciated the song he initially rapped with Ryan D & One Nation Emcees (cf. The Early Years), the song was included in early 2Pacalypse Now tracklists with the subtitle or under the title of "Uplift The Race" and even later in an early tracklist of 2Pacalypse II.

 - Samples :